 Twenty percent of the preliminary MVP award calculated for each participant is evaluated against annual objectives and an achievement rating of 0 to 100 percent is assigned to that portion of the award.
-This amount represents the annual compensation component of the MVP Program award (The long-term incentive component of the MVP Program is explained under the section Long-Term Compensation on pages 41-43).
-For 2018, Messrs.
-Michael, Kliethermes, and Brown and Ms. Klobnak shared annual objectives related to the advancement of operational efficiencies through the strengthening of core infrastructure; the improvement of the customer experience; talent development; relative annual financial performance; and growth initiatives.
+This amount represents the annual compensation component of the MVP Program award (The long-term incentive component of the MVP Program is explained under the section Long-Term Compensation on pages 44-46).
+For 2019, Messrs.
+Michael, Kliethermes, Brown, and Bryant and Ms. Klobnak shared five equally weighted annual objectives.
+These annual performance objectives generally fell within the categories of: the advancement of operational efficiencies through the strengthening of core infrastructure; the improvement of the customer experience; talent development; relative annual financial performance; and growth initiatives.
+Under each annual objective category, each NEO had a number of underlying pre-established goals against which the NEO's performance would be assessed to determine whether the NEOs had achieved the annual objectives.
+The evaluation of an executive's performance relative to these objectives is inherently subjective, involving a high degree of judgment by the CEO and the Board.
 The annual objectives are established as difficult stretch goals, requiring superior effort and execution to achieve 100% on all goals.
 The annual objectives component of an MVP award will only be paid if objectives are achieved and if positive MVP is created for shareholders.
 If MVP is positive and annual objectives are achieved, the annual objectives component of the award will be paid annually to provide direct linkage of annual incentive compensation for the achievement of those annual goals.
 However, if MVP is negative for a year, no MVP award will be made for that year with respect to the annual objectives component.

-In 2016 and prior years, Ms. Klobnak participated in the MIP discussed immediately below.
-Under the MIP, annual bonuses are paid out in their entirety, compared to annual bonuses under the MVP Program which are credited to a bonus bank, with 33 percent of the bonus bank paid out annually.
-As a transition from participation in MIP to the MVP Program, the ERC agreed that for 2017, Ms. Klobnak would be paid the greater of the bonus calculated under MIP or the MVP Program, with such amount deducted from her MVP bonus bank.
-Based on 2017 results, the bonus payable to Ms. Klobnak was greater under the MVP Program.
-Effective January 1, 2019, Ms. Klobnak no longer participates in the MIP.

-For 2018, annual objectives were evaluated by the Committee and an 89 percent overall achievement factor was applied.
-The following annual incentive compensation was paid to each participant under the MVP Program:
+In 2018 and prior years, Mr. Bryant participated in the MIP discussed immediately below.
+Under the MIP, annual bonuses are paid out in their entirety, compared to annual bonuses under the MVP Program, which are credited to a bonus bank, with 33 percent of the bonus bank paid out annually.
+As a transition from participation in MIP to the MVP Program, the ERC agreed that for 2019 and 2020, Mr. Bryant would be paid the greater of the bonus calculated under MIP or the MVP Program.
+Based on 2019 results, the bonus payable to Mr. Bryant was greater under the MVP Program.
+For 2019, the Committee evaluated annual objectives and a 91 percent overall achievement factor was applied.
+The following annual incentive compensation component was paid to each participant under the MVP Program: